hanggrian/IIT-ITM510/assignments/quiz1.md

 > + setHeight(h: double) : void
 > ```
 >
-> 1. a private field called `setHeight` that is a `double` data type
+> 1.  a private field called `setHeight` that is a `double` data type.
-> 2. a public method with a parameter of data type `double` that does not return
+> 1.  a public method with a parameter of data type `double` that does not
-    a value
+      return a value.
-> 3. a public field called `setHeight` that is a `double` data type
+> 1.  a public field called `setHeight` that is a `double` data type.
-> 4. a private method with no parameters that returns a `double` data type
+> 1.  a private method with no parameters that returns a `double` data type.

 **B.** a public method with a parameter of data type `double` that does not return a value